 What is your job title?

-My job title is Senior Vice President, Client Operations for Ashfield Meetings & Events.
+My job title is Senior Vice President, Client Operations for Ashfield Meetings & Events, US.

 How did you start in the industry?